1 yen coin: Modern yen (1948–)

 Japanese coinage was reformed in 1948 with the issue of a brass one-yen coin.
 451,170,000 coins were minted until production stopped in 1950.
-The obverse of these brass coins features a numeral "1" with "State of Japan" above, and the date below, while the reverse reads "One Yen" with a floral pattern below it.
+The obverse of these brass coins features a numeral "1" with "Japan" above, and the date below, while the reverse reads "One Yen" with a floral pattern below it.
 The current aluminum coin was first introduced in 1955 with a floral design.
 The obverse has a young tree, intended to symbolize the healthy growth of Japan.
 The reverse side of the coin has a figure "1" in a circle that represents one yen; below the digit is the year of issue which is written in kanji.
 The one yen coin remains the oldest modern denomination coin with an unchanged design; throughout its minting history during the Showa era the coin was fully halted only once in 1968 due to excessive production.
 In 1989 a national consumption tax (set at 3%) was put into place resulting in many prices that were not multiples of 5 or 10 yen, causing the Japan Mint to produce one yen coins in huge amounts.

 This consumption tax rate was raised in 1997 to 5%, reducing demand for the coin.
 By the turn of the century other factors such as rising metal costs and increasing usage of electronic money began to come into play.
 It was reported in 2003 that it cost 13 yen for the mint to produce a rolled plate (Note: Metal is melted down into ingots that are then rolled into plates to the thickness of the desired coin, the blanks are then punched out of the plates.) for one yen coins.
 The rising price of aluminum had started to generate a commercial loss for the Japan Mint.
 In 2009, unsuccessful measures that included raising money from the private sector were tried in order to lower the cost.
 From 2011 to 2013 the Ministry of Finance stopped issuing new one yen coins for circulation.
 There was a small production run of 500,000 to 700,000 coins in mint sets for coin collectors.
 Production resumed in 2014 when the consumption tax was raised again to 8%, causing sums to be less rounded.
 The cost of producing each one yen coin was reported to be 3 yen as early as 2015.
 In the following year, more cashless transactions caused the ministry to stop issuing new one yen coins for circulation again.
-No coins have been made since 2016 apart from those in collectable mint sets.
+No coins were made from 2016 to 2026 apart from those in collectable mint sets.
+In July 2026, it was reported that the Mint had resumed mass production of 1-yen coins to replace those in current circulation that had worn out.
+These were the first circulating 1-yen coins to bear the name of the Reiwa era (Reiwa 8).